yuhsuanko/yuhsuanko.github.io/_posts/2025-05-08-summer-internship-hunting-reflection.md

 3. **Every interview is a mirror.
 Use it to understand yourself better.**

 ---

-If you’re an international student navigating this process, I see you.
-It’s not easy.
-But you’re not alone.

 I’m still learning, but I hope this story helps someone out there feel a little more hopeful, a little more seen.